 URE is also required to pay various state and local taxes related to production and the assessed value of the property.
 These taxes are in the form of severance, ad valorem gross products, and personal and real property taxes.
-The economic analyses presented herein also provide the results of the analyses for before income tax and after income tax, which includes U.S. federal and Illinois state income taxes.
-There is no State of Wyoming income tax, and all sales are assumed to take place in Illinois where the conversion facility is located.
 There is no state income tax in Wyoming.
 Maintenance fees will be paid to the BLM on an annual basis, pursuant to the existing regulations, for the unpatented mining claims held at the Project.